s-bashar/s-bashar.github.io/_projects/SHA256_Bitcoin_RTL/index.md

 We save the hash value from this point so we can revert back to this hash value when you computing different nonces

 {% include image-gallery.html images="btc_opt.png" height="400" alt="btc_opt" %}

+---

+This is how we implemented parallel computation for nonce values for phase 2.
+We used the same logic in phase 3.
+For phase one we used the original optimization of only read/comp first message once
+Optimized register by a considerable amount(really happy about how we use the arrays), nothing is wasted that's how we can fit all 16 nonce parallelization of hardware on the board
+Optimized each for and if statement so nothing is wasted

+{% include image-gallery.html images="btc_opt2.png" height="400" alt="btc_opt2" %}